Kiruthishasuresh/MovieWatchList/README.md

 OUTPUT:
-🏠 Home Page

-Displays all movies in your watchlist.

 ➕ Add Movie Page
 Add new movies to your watchlist with details like title, year, and language.

 <img width="1911" height="937" alt="image" src="https://github.com/user-attachments/assets/acef7f30-8816-4226-b3db-b78df16a1ef9" />